gunthercox/ChatterBot/docs/django/tutorial/django-tutorial/part-2.rst

 Django Tutorial (Part 2)
 ========================

-In the `previous part <index.html>`_ of this tutorial we set up our Django app.
+In the :ref:`previous part <Django Tutorial (Part 1)>` of this tutorial we set up our Django app.
 Now we're going to create a new model, and a view.
 If this is your first time working with these, Django's models are classes that represent database tables, and Django's views are functions that handle HTTP requests and return  HTTP responses.

 1. Creating a New Model
 =======================